polyglot-compiler/JLang/docs/user-manual.md

 Installation
 ------------

-Note: PolyLLVM is not tested on Windows.
+Note: JLang is not tested on Windows.

-Clone the [repo](https://github.com/gharrma/polyllvm) and build using the "Quick start guide" section of the [README](https://github.com/gharrma/polyllvm/blob/master/README.md).
+Clone the [repo](https://github.com/dz333/JLang) and build using the "Quick start guide" section of the [README](https://github.com/dz333/JLang/blob/master/README.md).

 Compiling Hello World